JoarGunnarsson/WaveEquation/README.md

    - `N_y`: Number of spatial points in the y-direction.
    - `N_t`: Number of time steps.
    - `c`: The wave speed.
-   - Make sure that `stability_constant` is less than 1.
-This can be changed by modifying the number of spatial points, time steps, and the wave speed.
+   - `stability_constant`: Has to be smaller than 1.
+This can be changed by modifying the number of spatial points, the size of the domain, the number of time steps, or the wave speed.
-   - `mu`: Parameter determining the energy loss due to friction.
+   - `µ`: Parameter determining the energy loss due to friction.
    - Any additional changes to the boundary- and initial- conditions.
 3. Run the first section of the script to compute the numerical solution to the wave equation.
 4. Run the second section in order to visualize the solution in 3D.